 Study results also showed that CTX001 affects only cells at the target site and that it has no off-target effects on hematopoietic stem cells, thereby appearing to be a safe potential treatment.

-These positive results prompted CRISPR Therapeutics to start a collaboration with Vertex Pharmaceuticals to develop and commercialize CTX001 as a gene-editing treatment for inherited hemoglobin disorders, including sickle cell disease and β-thalassemia.
+These positive results prompted CRISPR to partner with Vertex to further develop CTX001 , with a goal of marketing it as a gene-editing treatment for inherited hemoglobin disorders, including sickle cell disease and β-thalassemia.

 A Phase 1/2 clinical trial (NCT03745287) called CLIMB-SCD-121 was initiated in November of 2018 to investigate the use of CTX001 in sickle cell disease.
 The open-label, multi-site, single-dose trial is recruiting 45 patients, ages 18 to 35, with severe sickle cell disease in the U.S., Canada, Belgium, Germany, and Italy.
 Participants will be given a single IV infusion of CTX001; safety and effectiveness will be monitored for six months to two years.

 Preliminary results for the first patient given the treatment were reported in November 2019.
 Before treatment, this person averaged seven vaso-occlusive crises (VOCs) a year, and at four months after treatment was free of VOCs and had hemoglobin levels of 11.3 g/dl.
 The study has an estimated completion date of May 2022.

 CTX001 has received Fast Track designation from the U.S. Food and Drug Administration (FDA).
 Fast track designation allows for faster development and review of drugs that treat a serious medical issue and fill an unmet need.